Jusumgi/AlbionSoloScorecard/README.md

 **To try it out, download the ZIP at the green Code button, EXTRACT THE ZIP (very important) then open index.html**

-Some features I may get around to..
+Some features I may get around to in no real order..
 1.  <s>Make it look good.</s>
+2. Make it more Mobile friendly
-2. Add the Might and Faction Points tracker
+3. Add the Might and Faction Points tracker
-3. Create hotkeys and make use of Electron to make it a desktop app
-4. Add info bubbles for each KPI to help guide what events they cover
+5. Add info bubbles for each KPI to help guide what events they cover
-5. Make it more Mobile friendly
 6.  ~~Make a reset button~~
 7. Create personal best tracking
 8. Create personal historical stats
+9. Create hotkeys and make use of Electron to make it a desktop app

 Thank you for checking this out!